PreethiKumaresh/PHP_Website/README.md

   4. User

 Operations,

 Admin can Add, Edit, Delete Issue and Return books based on request given by user also view the list of books , Books Issued and students who has registered .

 User can request for books , change their account password and view the books requested and issued

 ## CURD:

-It is a bsic CURD PHP application.
+It is a basic CURD PHP application.